MooersLab/writingLogTemplateInOrg/README.md

 ### Daily entries

-Create the following yasnippet snippet with the tab trigger of `daily` to autogenerate a subsection heading, property box, and index key using today's date.
+Create the following yasnippet snippet with the tab trigger of `daily` to auto-generate a subsection heading, property box, and index key using today's date.
 Save it to a file named daily-entry-for-writing-log inside `./snippets/org-mode`.

 ```elisp